Tommytinny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # File: 6-multiple_permissions
 This file is an executable script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 # File: 7-everybody
 This is a script file that adds execution permission to the owner, the group owner and the other users, to the file hello.
+# File: 8-James_Bond
+This script file sets permission to file hello.